fredrickwampamba/intern_finder/readme.txt

         listing all companies ------------------- Done
         making a url get with company ID to return company information and posts --------Done That is all

+Android Application
+	Minimum SDK (4.4.2 Kitkat)
+	Volley library usage and material card view
+	Toasts or snack bars to be used for notification

+		Splash screen (Simple implementation)
+		mainActivity for buttons to access the other menus Menus
+				Companies
+				Universities
+				Posts
+				Exiting the application